vishal-lokare/AutoJoomer/README.md

 # AutoJoomer
-AutoJoomer automatically joins classes for you on time (IIIT Kottayam 2022).
-Classes include lab and coding classes; Data fetched from hosted database, updated according to timetable;
+AutoJoomer is an Open Source browser extension that automatically joins classes for you on time (IIIT Kottayam 2022).
+Classes include lab and coding classes; Data fetched from hosted database, updated according to timetable.
+Currently available as a Chrome extension.

 ## Getting Started